SMOOTH SILKY SKIN

 Rarely, laser hair removal can cause blistering, crusting, scarring or other changes in skin texture.
 Other rare side effects include graying of treated hair or excessive hair growth around treated areas, particularly on darker skin.

-Laser hair removal isn't recommended for eyelids, eyebrows or surrounding areas, due to the possibility of severe eye injury.
+Laser hair reduction isn't recommended for eyelids, eyebrows or surrounding areas, due to the possibility of severe eye injury.

 How you prepare

-Before laser hair removal, schedule a consultation with the doctor to determine if this is an appropriate treatment option for you.
-Your doctor will likely do the following:
+Before laser hair reduction, schedule a consultation to determine if this is an appropriate treatment option for you.

 Review your medical history, including medication use, history of skin disorders or scarring, and past hair removal procedures

-Discuss risks, benefits and expectations, including what laser hair removal can and can't do for you
+Discuss risks, benefits and expectations, including what laser hair reduction can and can't do for you

 Take photos to be used for before-and-after assessments and long-term reviews